-I would have chosen a picture where I look my best, kids well behaved, and all of us smiling but this a big part of my reality as a mother.
-Not picture perfect.
+I would have chosen a picture where I look my best, kids well behaved, and all of us smiling but this is a big part of my reality as a mother.
+Not picture perfect!

 As a working mom with no steady househelp, there is a lot on my plate.
 From tutoring the kids, sweeping and mopping the floor, cleaning the bathroom, bathing the kids, feeding them, washing the dishes plus the pressure of work…the list goes on.
 There is a temptation to do everything out of duty and not love.